On Zero-sum Optimal Stopping Games: Introduction

 With the above definition let us consider the game

-Now compared to \eqref{eq1}, the outer players in the above two games have more power as it has more choices ($\bT^i$ other than $\T$).
+Now compared to \eqref{eq1}, the outer players in the above two games have more power as they have more choices ($\bT^i$ other than $\T$).
 However, even in this situation it may still be the case that